Sergio Anguiano - Stories from the Heart of the Grove

 This story was written by Steve Sagaser, partner of the late Sergio Anguiano, as part of a collection of stories about lives touched by AIDS named, “Stories from the Heart of the Grove”.

 I met Sergio Anguiano in the summer of 1991.
-We were both students attending UC Berkeley.
+We were both undergraduate students attending UC Berkeley.
 He was 18 years old.
 I was just a few years older.
 Our lives were just beginning.
 That fall, after a few unusually severe illnesses, Sergio was diagnosed with AIDS.
 AIDS was just beginning its second decade, and effective treatment was not yet available.

 Sergio's battle with AIDS was characterized by alternating periods of acute crisis, and short spurts of what he often joked were remission.
 During one period of remission, we flew to Los Angeles where his family still lived.
 While there, I met his five-year old nephew Daniel, a very sweet little boy whom Sergio adored.
 We took Daniel to Universal Studios for an afternoon before returning to Berkeley.

 Sergio was 21 years old in 1993 when he succumbed to his battle with AIDS—in our apartment, in my arms.
-He had graduated from Berkeley with top honors just a couple of weeks before; a small ceremony in his hospital room organized by a few of his professors, surrounded by his family and as many close friends as we could fit in that small room.
-After his family returned for an informal scattering of his ashes in Bodega Bay, our favorite get-away location, I never heard from them again.
+He managed to graduate from UC Berkeley with top honors just a couple of weeks before; a small ceremony in his hospital room organized by a few of his professors, surrounded by his family and as many close friends as we could fit in that small room.
+To this day, he is the most courageous and determined person I've ever known.

 Although I was completely broken, I became immersed in my work, and in life, and the years passed.